5. Scalaz Typeclasses

 res: (List[Int], List[String]) = (List(1, 2), List(hello, world))

-5.14 Summary
+5.13 Summary

 That was a lot of material!
 We have just explored a standard library of polymorphic functionality.
-But to put it into perspective: there are more traits in the Scala stdlib Collections API than typeclasses in scalaz.
+But to put it into perspective: there are more traits in the Scala stdlib Collections API than typeclasses in Scalaz.

 To help, we have included a cheat-sheet of the typeclasses and their primary methods in the Appendix, inspired by Adam Rosien’s Scalaz Cheatsheet.
-These cheat-sheets make an excellent replacement for the family portrait on your office desk.

 To help further, Valentin Kasas explains how to combine N things: